Eastern Pennsylvania Alliance for Clean Transportation Coalition

-Tony Bandiero has a diverse background, from marketing manager with a high-tech micro-electronic manufacturer to his alternative fuels business development management for a petroleum construction company.
-His interest in the Clean Cities program was sparked in Long Island, NY (GLICC) where his former company was headquartered.
-Through his committee work with GLICC he expanded his interest for alternative fuels and petroleum reduction technologies to both Philadelphia, Pennsylvania, and New Jersey where he currently resides.
+Tony Bandiero has a diverse background, from marketing manager for a high-tech micro-electronics manufacturer to his alternative fuels business development management for a petroleum construction company, which has given him the know-how needed to promote alternatives to gasoline and diesel in the transportation sector.
+His interest in the Clean Cities program was sparked in Long Island, NY (Greater Long Island Clean Cities, GLICC) where his former company was headquartered.
+Through his committee work with GLICC, he expanded his interest for alternative fuels and petroleum reduction technologies to both Pennsylvania and New Jersey, where he currently resides.

 1818 Market St, 13th Fl

 Philadelphia, PA 19103-3638

 Eastern Pennsylvania Alliance for Clean Transportation Success Stories

 Ethanol (E85): 14

 See the Gallons by AFV tab for a breakdown of AFV-based petroleum savings.

 See the GHG by AFV tab for a breakdown of AFV-based greenhouse gas savings.